mclearc/webpage/pages/KantConference.md

 - [Derk Pereboom](http://derk-pereboom.net) (Cornell University)
 - [Clinton Tolley](http://philosophyfaculty.ucsd.edu/faculty/ctolley/) (University of California, San Diego)

+If you would like to attend, or are interested in chairing a session, please [contact me](mailto:mclear@unl.edu).

 ## Accomodations ##

 We will have two blocks of rooms reserved in downtown Lincoln, convenient to the conference venue.
 More information coming soon!